Its-Jakey/SCPP-old-/VMSpec.md

 The VM also has six registers: a,b and 1-4

-A console can be used to display messages.
+A console that can be used to display messages.

 ## Instructions